kanopy-platform/kanopy-oidc-lib/README.md

 This public repository is meant to be consumed by user applications who want to use these libraries to authenticate with Kanopy.

-> [!NOTE]
-> There is a separate private repo that releases the `kanopy-oidc` CLI, that end users can download.
-Please see kanopy docs for installation and setup.